gcampbe95/Eng3/README.md

 ### Reflection
 This was my first time working from assembly drawings, and it was a good lesson in following them exactly.
 The first iteration of the assembly took me a while because I was trying to model a functional set of pliers and *then* constrain them into the closed position, but I was able to move much faster once I began mating the assembly into the indicated position.
 This meant that for the closed position I used mostly fasten mates that I could suppress or change into revolutes as I progressed, which saved me a lot of time on adding limits that weren't necessary to get my assembly to look like the drawings or answer the questions.

+## Rotary_Encoder

+Coming soon!
+I've been having trouble getting code to upload on my computer but I will have my documentation up as soon as the issue is fixed